-Angelina Jolie Alludes To Brad Hiding Something – Now Terrified It Will Come Out?
+Angelina Jolie Reportedly Alludes To Brad Hiding Something, Now Terrified It Will Come Out

 — Tweet Cash (@Tweets4Pay) January 15, 2017

-Now with a private judge, who has the time to devote her attention to this case and only this case, it should put a stop to disparaging quotes coming from the estranged couple.
-At least they will need to refrain from spewing things in anger about each other.
+Now, with a private judge who has the time to devote her attention to this case and only this case, it should put a stop to disparaging quotes coming from the estranged couple.
+At least, they will need to refrain from spewing things in anger about each other.
 This not only protects their public reputation, but it guards against them saying something they will later regret if their kids happened upon it online.
 As the Jolie-Pitt brood gets older, there’s no telling what these kids will find online about their parent’s divorce in the future.

 This won’t put a stop to comments from all those “insiders” and those “close to the couple,” who are unnamed and singing to the media, but it is expected to keep Brad and Angelina in check.
 Angelina may be finding out the meaning of that old adage, “you don’t know what you’ve got until it’s gone,” or maybe it is a line from a song, but either way it is fitting.
 In yet another article from Hollywood Life it is reported that Angelina is just realizing how much Brad did with the kids.